Collaborative and parametric insurance on the Ethereum blockchain: Smart contract description

 \subsubsection{Smart contract owner}

 The smart contract owner is responsible for designing the insurance protocol by writing the Solidity code for the smart contract.
-After deploying the smart contract on the Ethereum blockchain, the owner initializes two key parameters: the premium loading and the risk level associated with the solvency capital.
-The premium loading is divided into two components.
-The first component covers the management costs of the smart contract and provides returns for the investors.
-The second component is redistributed to the policyholders in the form of protocol tokens.
+While deploying the smart contract on the Ethereum blockchain, the owner initializes three parameters: the premium loading $\eta$, the risk levels $\alpha_{\text{SCR}}$ and $\alpha_{\text{MCR}}$ associated with the solvency capitals, as defined in \cref{sec:parametric_insurance}, and the lower bound $m$ for the number of active model points to use the normal approximation of \cref{ssec:solvency_capital_calculation} to calculate the solvency capitals.
+Additionally, the contract owner acts as the claim assessor or data oracle by inputting the observed quantity at the time of the event—in this case, the precipitation height.
+In the blockchain ecosystem, an oracle refers to an off-chain data provider that a smart contract can query.
+This feature is not implemented in our current solution, it would be beneficial to do so in order to further automate our workflow.